TURTLE: A C library for an optimistic stepping through a topography: Performances in Monte Carlo simulations

+The PUMAS Monte~Carlo engine can be run with different levels of detail for the physics configurable on the fly, e.g.~during the tracking of a particle.
+For the present study we perform a \emph{detailed} simulation of physical processes.
+The level of accuracy is comparable to Geant4 at low energy, below $\sim$1\,TeV, and to dedicated high energy $\mu$ transport engines, e.g.~MUM\,\cite{MUM:2001}, above.

-The PUMAS library is hacked by overriding transverse deflections to zero, such that, whatever the physics mode, all particles follow a straight trajectory along the line of sight.
-Note that the hack is applied after computing any deflection angle, in order to properly count the corresponding CPU cost.
-Forcing all particles to follow the line of sight, i.e. to encounter exactly the same distribution of matter, allows for a rigorous comparison of performances.
-In addition, it allows to pre-compute the geometry in all cases, using a ray tracing algorithm.
-Then, the distance to the next boundary can be very quickly inferred from the $\mu$ distance to the start of the line of sight.
-Using this geometry mode provides an estimate of the CPU cost of the bare physics, subtracting the CPU cost for the geometry pre-computation.
+In a detailed simulation, due to scattering, particles observed along a given line of sight from the view point actually follow different trajectories, traversing different amounts of matter.
+This complicates performance studies.
+Therefore, the PUMAS library is modified by overriding transverse deflections to zero, such that all particles actually follow a straight trajectory along the line of sight.
+Note that this modification is applied after computing any deflection angle, in order to properly count the corresponding CPU cost.

+The CPU cost of the physics simulation is estimated as following.
+Since all particles follow the same straight trajectory, for a given line of sight, the geometry can be pre-computed once for all, before actually running the MC simulation.
+This is done with TURTLE as well.
+The distances between the view point and the intersections of the line of sight with the topography are stored in a 1-dimensional table.
+Then, during the MC simulation the distance of the particle to the next boundary can be inferred from the table and its distance from the view point.
+This can be done very efficiently such that the corresponding CPU cost is negligible w.r.t.~the physics simulation.
+Running PUMAS with this pre-computed geometry provides an estimate of the CPU cost of the physics simulation.

 The CPU cost for the physics simulation depends on the $\mu$ final energy.
 The lower the $\mu$ energy the shorter the physical steps and the higher the corresponding CPU cost.
-The CPU cost also increases in rocks since the physical steps length decreases by 3 orders of magnitude, due to the differences in target density.
+The CPU cost also increases in rocks since the physical step length decreases by 3 orders of magnitude due to the differences in target density.
 This is counterbalanced by the fact that the $\mu$ path length in air, up to the primary altitude, is larger than in rocks.
-Averaging over all lines of sight and $\mu$ energies, the CPU cost is dominated by low energy particles escaping from rocks.
+Averaging over all lines of sight and $\mu$ energies, the CPU cost is dominated by particles traversing rocks and reaching the view point with low energy.

-Table~\ref{tab:hepmc} shows a summary of the mean performances per line of sight for the various HEPMC configurations, as well as for the sole ray tracing problem.
-Considering the physics only, in hybrid mode a $\mu$ can cross the whole simulation area in a single Monte-Carlo iteration in air, and in a dozen of iterations when the line of sight intersects rocks.
-In detailed mode hundred times more iterations are needed, due to the simulation of the multiple scattering and of the fluctuations in the ionisation loss.
-In comparison, the ray tracing with the \emph{optimistic} method requires $\sim$100 iterations in air and 1\,000 to 2\,000 through rocks.